Anand450623/coding_samples/ch24. Probability/README.md

 On the other hand, time complexity of other randomized algorithms (other than Las Vegas) is dependent on value of random variable.
 Such Randomized algorithms are called Las Vegas Algorithms.

+Graph Coloring Algorithm:

+Welsh–Powell Algorithm: This algorithm is a greedy algorithm for choosing from the available colors but the fact which makes it faster than the other non-planned approach is that it process the nodes in the order of their degree. i.e., node having the highest degree is processed first.